MicrosoftDocs/OfficeDocs-SharePoint/migration/mm-faqs-egnyte.md

 **Question:**   **What gets transferred?**</br>
 Answer: Only owned folders and the root files for each user are copied.
-If a user is not the owner of data they can access, we do not copy it.
-Content may be automatically re-shared after it is migrated so that each user has access to their content exactly as before.
+If a user isn't the owner of data they can access, we don't copy it.
+Content may be automatically re-shared after it's migrated so that each user has access to their content exactly as before.
 </br>

 **Question:**   **Does Migration Manager Egnyte sync files?**</br>
-Answer: There is a source-to-destination delta; when you run a transfer, we compare the destination directory to the source, and only transfer new or modified files over.
+Answer: There's a source-to-destination delta; when you run a transfer, we compare the destination directory to the source, and only transfer new or modified files over.
 We call this our incremental feature.
 We compare the timestamps of the files in both the source and destination and transfer the newest versions only.
 The incremental feature is always on.
 Here are a few examples of how we deal with changes to files and folders.

-- **Content changes**: If a document is edited in your source or you have added a few new files, we copy them to your destination on the next incremental run, overwriting the previously existing file(s) in the destination.
+- **Content changes**: If a document is edited in your source or you've added a few new files, we copy them to your destination on the next incremental run, overwriting the previously existing file(s) in the destination.

 - **Name changes**: If the name of a file or folder changes in Office 365, we treat it as a brand new object.
 This can lead to duplicate files being migrated to Office 365, or worse in that entire folders worth of data would be duplicated from the changed folder downwards.